hubsterio/docs/docs/quickstarts/0_webchat_config.rst

     * - onReceivedActivity
       - No
       - | A **JavaScript** method that will be invoked when the webchat component
-        | receives an :ref:`activity<ref_activities>` before it's displayed on the webchat list
+        | receives an :ref:`activity<ref_activities>` from the Hubster Engine service before it's displayed
+        | on the webchat list.
         |
         | *onReceivedActivity(activity: Activity): void;*
     * - onBeforeActivitySend
       - No
       - | A **JavaScript** method that will be invoked when the webchat component is
         | about to send a user :ref:`activity<ref_activities>` to Hubster's Engine service.
 The programer
-        | has the option to inspect the activity and perform any action as it deems
+        | has the option to inspect the activity and perform any action as deemed
         | necessary.
         |
         | Return **true** to allow the user activity to be sent, otherwise **false** to